SydneySchiller/Maya-Tools/README.md

 ![Controller Library UI](Pictures/ControllerLibrary.jpg)

-_controllerLibrary_ This is the base file that _libraryUI_ will import from.
+_controllerLibrary_ is the base file that _libraryUI_ will import from.
 This file contains the save, find, and load methods used in the controller window.

 Using the controller library:
 ```python